gpuweb/gpuweb/design/ErrorHandling.md

 Instead of giving up, the app should try again starting with `requestAdapters()`.

 It *should* give up based on a `requestAdapters` returning `[]` or rejecting.
-(It should also give up on a `requestDevice` rejection, as that indicates the request was invalid, e.g. not compatible with the adapter - an app programming error, if they intended to check the adapter capabilities first.)
+It *should* also give up on a `requestDevice` rejection, as that indicates the request was invalid (e.g., not compatible with the adapter - an app programming error, if they intended to check the adapter capabilities first.)

 ### Example Code